mcoot/tamods-site/docs/doc_srv_api_admin.md

 ## Roles

-The admin system is based on defining _roles_ which are attached to a set of permissions.
-This system is currently very limited, as there is only one permission that can be given; in future it may be expanded to allow defining permissions such that you could have, for example, an "admin" role and a "moderator" role with different sets of permissions.
+The admin system is based on defining _roles_ which are attached to a set of commands they are permitted to run.
+Additionally, roles may have the `canExecuteLua` permission, which allows them to execute raw Lua on the server.
+Giving this permission to untrusted roles is dangerous, as users are effectively allowed to execute arbitrary code.

 To create and remove roles, you can use the functions: